huyisme-005/LaMusique/README.md

     The application will typically be available at `http://localhost:9002`.

 3.  **Explore the UI**:
-    *   Use the "Lyrics" tab to generate song lyrics.
-You will be automatically switched to the "Edit" tab.
+    *   Use the "Lyrics" section in the left panel to generate song lyrics.
-    *   Use the "Melody" tab to compose a melody for your lyrics, selecting from a wide range of genres.
+    *   Use the "Melody" section to compose a melody for your lyrics.
-    *   The "Audio Input" tab allows uploading audio and performing a basic plagiarism scan.
+    *   The "Audio Input" section allows uploading audio (or uses a default) and performing a basic plagiarism scan.
-    *   The "Emotion" tab lets you analyze the emotional tone of text.
+    *   The "Emotion" section lets you analyze the emotional tone of text.
-    *   The "Refine" tab offers AI suggestions for song completion.
+    *   The "Refine" section offers AI suggestions for song completion.
-    *   The "Edit" tab allows manual modification of lyrics.
+    *   The "Edit" section allows manual modification of lyrics.
-    *   The "Export" tab shows planned options for exporting, sharing, and managing music video assets.
+    *   The "Export" section shows planned options for exporting, sharing, and managing music video assets.

 ## Tech Stack